aiqc/AIQC/docs/explainer.rst

 .. raw:: html

   <p class="explain">
-    Let's bring <i>supervised categorization</i> to life with an example.</br>Say we want to categorize animals and we have the following columns:
+    As an example, let's pretend we work at a zoo and have a spreadsheet about animals.
+We want to use supervised learning in order to predict the species of a given animal.
   </p>